-CC managers often use the term Lead-Leadership, as in “I’m a role model of leadership for the soldiers in my unit.”
-IM managers seldom used the term instead they stated “I’m like a sports coach, need to help soldiers give their most.”
-In a striking difference about how manage their boss, while a CC manager said: “I need to lead him to make better decisions,” a IM manager stated “I facilitate Her shining in front of her bosses.”
-In one instance, in the office of the training manager there was an evaluation of a leadership training workshop and the IM manager stated: “that does not help me, I need a workshop on how to handle group dynamics, how to make a team out of my team.”
-At the same instance the CC manager stated: I need more feedback on my leadership style.”
+C&C managers often use the terms leader or leadership, as in “I’m a role model of leadership for the soldiers in my unit.”
+IM managers seldom used these terms.
+Instead, they would say things such as: “I’m like a sports coach,” or “I need to help soldiers give their most.”

+There was a striking difference regarding how they help their team members relate to their superiors in the organization.
+A C&C manager said: “I need to lead him to make better decisions.”
+In contrast, an IM manager stated, “I facilitate so she will shine in front of her bosses.”
+In one instance, the manager’s office had a leadership training workshop, and in the workshop evaluation, the IM manager said: “It doesn’t help me.
+I need a workshop on how to handle group dynamics, how to make a team out of my team.”
+The C&C manager, in contrast, said: “I need more feedback on my leadership style.”

-The different mindsets were labeled accordingly: IM managers see themselves as Facilitators and Enablers, while CC managers view themselves as Leaders and Enforcers.
+The mindsets were categorized accordingly: IM managers perceive themselves as facilitators and enablers, while C&C managers view themselves as leaders and enforcers.

-Task accomplishment
+Approach to task accomplishment

-C&C and IM managers, perceived task accomplishment in very distinct ways.
-The first difference being that task accomplishment was central for C&C managers, but secondary for IM managers.
-C&C managers repeated many times, in different ways, that “is what they are being pay for” and “that’s the essence of management.”
-While IM managers viewed task accomplishment as “side effect” of doing their job: “Yes, of course they will accomplish the goal, but my main contribution was to show them there are alternative ways and think through how to choose one for the task at hand.”
+C&C and IM managers perceived task accomplishment in distinctly different ways.
+The first and main difference is that task accomplishment was central for C&C managers, but secondary for IM managers.
+C&C managers emphasized this repeatedly, in various ways, saying that is what they are being paid for and it’s the essence of management.
+In contrast, IM managers view task accomplishment as side effects of doing their job.
+For example, one said: “Yes, of course they will accomplish the goal, but my main contribution was to show them there are alternative ways and think through how to choose one for the task at hand.”

-Second, C&C managers viewed their role on applying a kind of Occam’s razor approach: “apply the KISS (keep it simple, stupid) rule, “the easiest the better” and “how can you get it done cheaper.”
-On the other hand, IM managers saw a richness and potential in “playing” with different ways to approach tasks, regardless of resources used: “I do not like the “but this is how we do this always” and “wow, so this is routine, let’s see in how many different ways we can do this.”
+Second, C&C managers said they apply an Occam’s razor approach, saying for example: “Apply the KISS (keep it simple, stupid) rule,” “The easier the better” and “How can you get it done cheaper?”
+On the other hand, IM managers said they see richness and potential in playing with different ways to approach tasks, regardless of the resources that need to be used.
+One said: “I do not like the ‘but this is how we always do this’ attitude” Another said: “Wow, so this is routine, let’s see how many different ways we can do this.”

-The different mindsets were labeled accordingly: when it comes to task accomplishment, IM managers perceive different ways to accomplish tasks and not always is clear which way is the better one, while CC managers view task accomplishment as a value in itself and strive for simple easy ways to accomplish them.
+The different mindsets were labeled accordingly.
+In summary, IM managers are aware that there are different ways to accomplish tasks and do not think it is always clear which way is better.
+C&C managers view task accomplishment as a value in itself and strive for the simplest and easiest ways to accomplish them.

-How changes on tasks are approached
+Approach to suggested changes in tasks

-When employees came with suggestions on how to improve their work, C&C managers usually viewed this as a waste of time (“we have been doing this like this 2000 years, why change?”
-“Not in my shift, I am in a hurry”).
-IM managers approached suggestions with curiosity and with motivation to “play” with them “just for the sake of it.”
+When employees offered suggestions on how to improve their work, C&C managers usually responded as if they saw this as a waste of time.
+For example, one said: “We have been doing this like this for 2000 years, why change?”
+Another said: “Not during my shift, I am in a hurry.”
+IM managers m suggestions with curiosity and with motivation to play with them “just for the sake of it.”

-The different mindsets were labeled accordingly: IM managers are open to ways to hack/tweak how tasks are approached while CC managers who earlier strived for a simple and easy way to accomplish task, prefer once they found one way, not to change according to the phrase: “if it works, don’t fix it.”
+The different mindsets can be summarized as follows: IM managers are open to ways to hack or tweak how tasks are approached.
+In contrast, C&C managers, once they have found a simple and easy way to accomplish a task, prefer not to change it, following the motto “if it works, don’t fix it.”

-Logical Framework focus
+The Logical Framework Approach